 Teaching and Learning

-Pembroke admits students to study all the Honours Degree courses (known as ‘Triposes’) available at Cambridge, except Geography and Education Studies.
+Pembroke admits students to study all the Honours Degree courses (known as ‘Triposes’) available at Cambridge.

 The Cambridge Tripos courses are distinctive for their breadth and flexibility.
 Most courses cover their subject very broadly in the first year or two, and then become more specialised in the second or third year.
 This breadth allows you to choose from an exceptionally wide variety of options, and thus, to a great extent, to design your own programme of study.
 Unlike at other universities, it is not necessary to have a very clear idea when you apply or the detailed options you may wish to study.

 Most students take successive parts of the same Tripos.
 However, it is possible to change subject after Part I. Not all changes are clearly possible or desirable.
 If you think you might like to combine two different Tripos subjects, it is sensible to consult the Admissions Tutor about your choices before you apply.